Contexter/Ensemble-Service/README.md

    - **Functional Prompt**:
      ```
-     Generate a Python script named `generate_logging.py` that creates:
+     Generate a script named `generate_logging.py` that creates:

      - `app/models/log.py` with database models for logging interactions.
      - `app/crud/log.py` with CRUD operations for logs.